junaid-umar/Apollo3-CleanTvManager/README.md

 # Welcome to Apollo3 Tv Manager App.

 It's an app built using the MVVM, Repository Pattern and Clean Architecture.
-It uses Apollo Client to query Graphql Server.
+It uses Apollo Client with normazlized cache for persisting data.

 ## Architecture